Jerome Hauer: Career

-New York City Office of Emergency Management

-Jerome M. Hauer was the first director of Mayor Giuliani's Office of Emergency Management when Giuliani shifted responsibility for the city's emergency preparedness from the police department to the new agency.
-In his OEM role, Hauer oversaw the decision to open a crisis center at 7 World Trade Center.
+Hauer was the first director of Mayor Giuliani's Office of Emergency Management when Giuliani shifted responsibility for the city's emergency preparedness from the police department to the new agency.
+In his OEM role, Giuliani made the decision to open a crisis center at 7 World Trade Center.
 The center was destroyed when the 47-story tower collapsed at about 5:25 p.m. on 9-11.
 He left the role in 2000.